 d.
 Intentionally trying to cause harm

 17.5 Red Card – When Red Card is given the affected individual(s) MUST immediately exit the facility if requested by facility management.
 Prior to leaving, the facility manager should attempt to communicate the individual’s suspension and record it on the Roster Form.
 The manager must indicate the games for which the player is suspended by marking “S” in the check-in box associated with the game of suspension.
 Any foul that has the intent of seriously injuring a player may carry a direct Red Card without a Yellow or Blue Card being issued.
 Fighting carries a direct Red Card.
 Standard penalties are in place for all instances of fighting as defined by American Indoor.
 Pushing an opponent in a “whistle stop” situation using the chest is a 2 (two) game suspension.
 Pushing an opponent in a “whistle stop” situation using the open hand is a 3 (three) game suspension.
-Throwing punches, kicking, head-butting or any other escalation above a “hand push” is dealt with through a season ban from all play at American Indoor.
+Throwing punches, kicking, head-butting or any other escalation above a “hand push” is dealt with through a minimum of a season ban from all play at American Indoor.
 To be considered a season ban there must be at least 3 (three) games remaining in the current season.
 If less than three games remain the ban will carry over for the entire next season also.